Storing Credit Card Data on Paper: PCI-DSS Rules

 For instance, operators should write these details only onto prepared forms and have a process for submitting them through correct channels; and whoever within the organization receives the forms should have a clear process for using the information, then either storing it in a secure location or properly destroying it.
 Operators should never retain copies of the information.

 While smaller organizations may collect credit card information on physical forms (e.g. for donations to a charity, or to contribute to a social group), it is very hard to manage these appropriately, except insofar as strong policies and procedures are in place to submit the transactions, then to verifiably destroy the information.
-There are no circumstances under which it is recommended to collect credit card information on self-designed forms, and including the CVV/CVC on a form alongside the PAN is particularly fraught with dangers of both running afoul of PCI-DSS regulations, and high risk of data breaches.
+There are no circumstances under which it is recommended to collect credit card information on self-designed forms, and including the CVV/CVC on a form alongside the PAN presents significant compliance and data breach risk.

 - Publish a clear policy and set of procedures for how to record, store, and access information, as well as how to destroy it.